szabgab/perlmaven.com/sites/en/pages/dancer2-hello-world.md

 ## Course slides

 The other thing that we left at the end of the previous video was the unzipping of the course material.
-If you switch to the other window - the file explorer - where you started the unzip, you'll see a folder (directory) called <b>slides-main</b>.
+If you switch to the other window - the file explorer - where you started the unzip, you'll see a folder (directory) called **slides-main**.

-Within the <b>slides-main<b> you will find a folder for each training course I have.
+Within the **slides-main** you will find a folder for each training course I have.

-The Dancer2 course material is within the <b>perl</b> course and thus in the <b>perl</b> folder.
+The Dancer2 course material is within the **perl** course and thus in the **perl** folder.

-Within the <b>perl</b> folder you'll find the example files from the slides by following the path that you can see above each example on the slides.
+Within the **perl** folder you'll find the example files from the slides by following the path that you can see above each example on the slides.
 For example [here](https://code-maven.com/slides/dancer/hello-world-with-dancer).

-Then I switched to the Command Prompt/Terminal and typed in <b>cd</b> (change directory) and then the path where I wanted to switch to.
+Then I switched to the Command Prompt/Terminal and typed in **cd** (change directory) and then the path where I wanted to switch to.

 I can go to the file-explorer, click on the "address bar" and then it will show me the full path to the directory I am viewing.
-I can copy that by pressing <b>Ctrl-C</b> then I can paste it to the terminal window my clicking on the right button of the mouse.
+I can copy that by pressing **Ctrl-C** then I can paste it to the terminal window my clicking on the right button of the mouse.

-Then I can press the `Home` key to jump to the beginning of the line and type in <b>cd</b>.
+Then I can press the `Home` key to jump to the beginning of the line and type in **cd**.

 ```
 cd c:\course\slides-main\perl\examples\dancer\hello_world